 English 110 Writing: Argument and Inquiry is assessed with three triangulated measures.
 Each semester, students complete an indirect assessment of English 110 using an online survey.
 During the fall semester, faculty also complete an indirect assessment as a gap analysis.
-In Fall 2007, the College Writing Advisory Committee developed a direct assessment both to satisfy General Studies assessment needs and to triangulate the existing ENG 110 assessments.
+In Fall 2007, the College Writing Advisory Committee developed a direct assessment both to satisfy Core Curriculum assessment needs and to triangulate the existing ENG 110 assessments.

 The committee piloted the assessment in Fall 2007, and a full-scale direct assessment was implemented in Spring 2008, including all sections (32) of English 110 in order to establish a baseline for comparison with future assessment results.
 A spring faculty development workshop focused on informal norming for the direct assessment by facilitating program-wide discussion about how sample papers would be scored using the assessment items and 5-point scale.

 Since Fall 2008, only half of the English 110 sections randomly selected have been included in the direct assessment.
 By assessing only a subset of sections, we can conduct the direct assessment each semester without causing faculty burnout.
 Since we use the results to inform faculty development workshops, maintaining faculty participation is important.

 - The student articulates an understanding of his/her own writing process, including an ability to revise work, responding to peer, instructor, and/or Writing Center consultant feedback, as well as self assessments.

 - Student's work reflects a sophisticated understanding of the relationships between purpose, audience, and voice.

 - The student is able to support his/her own ideas by selecting, using, and properly documenting relevant and credible resources.